ClacCompany/web/README.md

 # The Clac Company

-We're the Clac Company but not a real Company
+We're the Clac Company but a company